odata2ts/odata2ts/int-test/asp-net/README.md

 `enableBindingProps` is switched on, since proving the binding notations is the point of this package.
 A binding is stated by the key of the entity to bind; the URL the query objects build from it is only worth anything if a real server resolves it.

+`bundledFileGeneration` is off, so this package generates a folder per model plus the barrel files, while `int-test/cap` keeps the bundled default.
+That way both file layouts are exercised at runtime instead of only being type-checked.
+Models are therefore imported from their namespace barrel (`src-generated/library/library-catalog/index.js`), not from one bundled model file.

+### The renamed client

+The model is generated a **second** time, into `src-generated/library-renamed`, with `allowRenaming` on.
+This is the only place that option meets a running server, and `test/feature/Renaming.test.ts` is the only file which uses the resulting client.

+Generated separately rather than replacing the raw one, because the point is the *mapping* between the two name forms, and a mapping is only observable where both ends are visible: with a single, renamed client a wrongly built URL and a broken name mapping look exactly alike.
+The test writes through the renamed client and reads back through the raw one, which is what pins down that the value really landed under the OData name on the server.

+The option renames what the caller writes, never what is sent - the model reads `title`, the wire still says `Title` - and that has to hold in every `$select`, `$filter` and `$orderby`, in the key predicate of a URL, in a request payload and when the response is read back.
+A fixture test accepts a broken mapping just as happily as a correct one, and so does `tsc`.

+Two names need help there, since renaming creates clashes the metadata does not have:

+- `Location_` (a shelf mark) and `Location` (the branch an item sits in) both become `location` under camelCase. `propertiesByName` maps the former to `shelfLocation`.
+Without it the generator aborts - it does not emit an interface declaring the same name twice, because at runtime the second declaration simply wins and one of the two properties becomes unreachable.
+- `Branch` exists in two namespaces.
+Unbundled generation keeps both, since they live in folders of their own, but two types of that name are a trap for the reader, so `byTypeAndName` gives the one in `PublisherRegistry` the name `PublisherBranch`.
+Bundled generation would have invented `Branch2`.